-5. Accompanying documents
+4. Accompanying documents

-5.1 Draft cost-benefit analysis
+4.1 Cost-benefit analysis/impact assessment

-5.1.1 Introduction
+4.1.1 Introduction

-The Capital Requirements Directive, enacted in 2006, sets out in Article 42 that competent authorities of the Member States collaborate closely in order to supervise the activities of credit institutions operating in more than one Member State through a branch.
+The CRD, enacted in 2006, sets out in Article 42 that competent authorities of the Member States collaborate closely in order to supervise the activities of credit institutions operating in more than one Member State through a branch.

 Responding to this, the European Commission had requested the advice of CEBS ('the Advice') to compile an indicative list of information that would facilitate the monitoring of these credit institutions.
-The CEBS issued its Advice on this in 2009 and underlined the indicative nature of the topics included in this list.
+The CEBS issued its Advice on this in 2009 and underlined the indicative nature of the topics included in the list.
 The Advice, in general terms, did not provide for how this information should be exchanged.

-The current version of Directive 2013/36/EU requires in Article 50(6) that the EBA develop draft ITS to establish standard forms, templates and procedures to determine how the information pertaining to this topic of information exchange between supervisory authorities involved in the monitoring of credit institutions operating in more than one Member State should be provided.
+Directive 2013/36/EU requires in Article 50(6) that the EBA develop draft ITS to establish standard forms, templates and procedures to determine how the information pertaining to this topic of information exchange between supervisory authorities involved in the monitoring of credit institutions operating in more than one Member State should be provided.
 The CRD also requires that a draft RTS be prepared on this topic.
-The cost-benefit analysis of that RTS should be read in conjunction with this analysis as they have a complementary nature.
+The cost-benefit analysis of that RTS should be read in conjunction with this analysis, as the documents have a complementary nature.

-5.1.2 Current framework and procedural issues
+4.1.2 Current framework and procedural issues

-While developing its work and before the publication of the Consultation Paper, the EBA considered whether the Advice issued by the CEBS in 2009 could be used as a potential starting point for the discussions for the preparation of this ITS.
+While developing its work, the EBA considered whether the Advice issued by the CEBS in 2009 could be used as a potential starting point for the discussions for the preparation of this ITS.
 However, the Advice remained silent on procedures, templates and forms, and was not fit for this purpose.
 Furthermore, the Advice was not binding and was not subject to the 'comply or explain' rule.